simultaneous equation

 Elimination Method:

-In this method, you have to get rid of or eliminate one of the unknown variable in order to get the other variable.
-You can easily do this by making the coefficient of any of the variable unity, that is, the same so that they can cancel out easily.
+In this method, you have to get rid of or eliminate one of the unknown variables to get the other variable.
+You can easily do this by making the coefficient of any variable unity, that is, the same so that they can cancel out easily.

-In the above example 2, elimination method is easier to apply than substitution method.
-As a note, anytime the coefficient of any of the unknown variable in any given equation is 1, use substitution method.
-Whenever the coefficients of the unknown variables are more than 1, use the elimination method.
+In the above example 2, the elimination method is more accessible than the substitution method.
+As a note, whenever the coefficient of any unknown variable in any given equation is 1, use the substitution method.
+Use the elimination method whenever the coefficients of the unknown variables are more than 1.

-We are going to apply the elimination method of solving simultaneous equations in the following exercises.
+The following exercises will apply the elimination method of solving simultaneous equations.

 Example 1